ImmortalScientist/Tesladuino/README.md

 # Tesladuino
-Code for a custom Singing Tesla Coil Interrupter based on the Arduino platform.
+Code for a custom Singing Tesla Coil Interrupter based on the Arduino platform (software).

 ## Desired Feature List - *italics are future features*
 * Control of OneTesla SSTCs over optical-fibre